 Both my graduate and undergraduate studies were undertaken within the Department of Chemistry of the University of Cambridge, as a scholar of Selwyn College.
 I did my PhD research in the lab of James Keeler, developing novel pulse sequences for small-molecule solution-state NMR spectroscopy.

 I spent two years as a postdoc working at Johns Hopkins University for Peter Barker in the area of in vivo magnetic resonance spectroscopy (MRS) and spectroscopic imaging (MRSI).
 I then moved back to the UK, to take up an RCUK academic fellowship attached to the Schools of Biosciences and Chemistry at Cardiff University in Wales.
 I returned to Hopkins in 2009 as Assistant Professor.
+I was promoted to Associate Professor in 2013, and to Professor in 2017.

 The research of my group lies in three main areas: MRS methdology; cognitive; and clinical neuroscience.
 We develop MRS methodologies, and apply them to understand the healthy and unhealthy brain.
 Often the methodological developments result directly from issues that arise during application studies - in this way we aim to develop useful, robust methods.
 We have developed a suite of tools for the acquisition and analysis of edited MRS data, which we have disseminated widely.